ElGuillermo/HLL_CRCON_Live_topstats/README.md

 - Message will be displayed to all players at game's end.
 - Choose to give VIPs at game's end (you can define the number of top players that will receive one, and it's duration).
 - Send the report in a Discord channel.
-- Available translations : english, french, spanish, german, rusian, brazilian portuguese, polish, spanish and chinese.
+- Available translations : english, french, spanish, german, russian, brazilian portuguese, polish, spanish and chinese.

 ## Observed scores